-TILE Manual Handling Assessment Method
+TILE Manual Handling assessment method.

 Learn how to use the TILE framework to assess manual handling risks in your workplace.
 Task, Individual, Load, and Environment - the four key factors that determine whether a manual handling activity is safe.